jnozzi/cocoadev.com/SiteContent/General/MemoryIssueWithUnarchivingItems.markdown

 How do you encode/decode your array?

-Show your <code>-encodeWithCoder</code> and your <code>-save</code> methods.
+Show your     -encodeWithCoder and your     -save methods.
 It seems that the object you encode is an array, but you only show the item method, which looks OK, so the problem is somewhere else.

 ----